The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity: Main statement in conformal wave gauge

 the Cauchy problem \eqref{eq1-24-dec-2023} admits a global-in-time solution and the following estimates hold for all $s \geq s_0$

 Furthermore, the solution metric $g_{\alpha\beta} = g^{\star}_{\alpha\beta} + u_{\alpha\beta}$ still enjoys the light-bending property. \end{theorem}

-\begin{remark} The ranges of the parameters $\lambda,\expeta,\mu,\theta$ are far from optimal but sufficient to recover the spacetimes ``look like'' Schwarzschild.
-This will be improved in our coming work with some new observations. \end{remark}
+\begin{remark} The proposed range for the parameters $\lambda,\expeta,\mu,\theta$ is not optimal but suffices to encompass a broad class of spacetimes with Schwarzschild-type asymptotic behavior.
+The conditions will be weakened in in future work. \end{remark}